dalevilla/automatic-wi-fi-reset-using-wemos-d1-mini/README.md

 This device resets the wi-fi router when internet connection is lost.

 # Hardware

+Electrical connections can be seen in the code (pins used).
 * Wemos D1 Mini (esp8266)

 The controls of the project.
 It is connected to the Wi-Fi, and upon disconnection, activates the normally closed relay to reset the router.

 * 5VDC Mechanical Relay SRD-05VDC-SL-C

 Connected to the 12V 2A router wall adapter.
 The relay has a a maximum contact capacity of 7A 28VDC [1].